-UCA Redress Ltd is a company that has been established by the Uniting Church in Australia.
-The company’s purpose is to be the national body for the Uniting Church to respond to, and provide support for, children and vulnerable persons who have suffered abuse at the hands of the Uniting Church or its institutions, including by participation in a nationally consistent equitable redress scheme.
+UCA Redress Ltd is a company that has been established by the Uniting Church in Australia to be the national body for the Uniting Church to respond to, and provide support for, children and vulnerable persons who have suffered abuse at the hands of the Uniting Church or its institutions, including by participation in a nationally consistent equitable redress scheme.

 National Redress Scheme

 The National Redress Scheme provides acknowledgement and support to people who experienced institutional child sexual abuse.